COVID-19 Testing Frequently Asked Questions (as of January 27, 2021)

 Should I get a COVID-19 test?

-If you have any COVID-19 symptoms, believe you may have been exposed, are at “high risk,” or want the reassurance of a test result, you should contact your healthcare provider and ask to be tested.
+If you have any COVID-19 symptoms, believe you may have been exposed, or are at “high risk,” you should contact your healthcare provider and ask to be tested.
 Or you can call or go online, without a doctor’s order, to schedule a test at any of the local testing centers (see below).
 You can also order a home test, follow the collection directions, and send the sample back for testing results.

 - COVID-19 symptoms include: